NCKU-MCSLab/114-Kyle/README.md

 CSI and RSSI were collected separately (not simultaneously), simulating an environment with multiple APs and a dedicated CSI sniffer device.

+In both scenarios, the same RSSI data was used to ensure consistency during experiments.

 The dataset emulates realistic deployment conditions, where the CSI sniffer captures channel information while RSSI is measured from broadcasted signals of multiple APs.

 ![image](https://github.com/user-attachments/assets/8c4e1ca1-e199-4cbb-9677-6e2935ea2c54)